Authentic Cassette Tape Based "Itchycoo" Flanger and Echo System

 This sheet shows the main audio sections.
 The first four op-amps sum each dual audio input brought in on J5 and J11.
 This allows a source input and a feedback input to be summed easily.

 This sheet has the two clipping circuits which can be used to pre-clip feedback signals to limit actual tape overload.
-These can also be used externally for other effects.
+These are independent and can also be used externally for other clipping effects.
 On clipper 1, a three LED level indicator shows green, yellow and red.
 Yellow is the clipping start point.
 Green is -6dB from clipping and red indicates +3.5dB from the clipping start point.
 A completely standard double-diode circuit is used.
 On clipper 2 a second knee is added to the circuit and there is a four LED indicator.
 Green indicates a signal -6dB from the first clipping point.
 When the first knee is reached the first yellow LED will light and there is a region of 3.5dB where the gain is reduced by 6dB.
 This is a region of soft clipping.
 When the second yellow LED lights the signal is +3.5dB from the soft clipping start and standard clipping begins.
 The red LED lights at +6dB from the start of soft clipping and is +2.5dB above the hard clipping point.
+The upper drive control knob determines how hard the diodes are driven.
+The lower output gain knob provides make-up gain if needed.

 Operation, Flanger Mode